GTFS·X vs. Remix by Via

 What if my staff is trained on Remix?
 GTFS·X has a different UI and a different scope (editor, not planning suite).
 There's a learning curve.
 The quickstart docs cover the editor end-to-end and most agency staff can produce a feed within a working day.

 What about Remix's Title VI tooling specifically?
-GTFS·X has Title VI equity analysis built into the Team tier ($199/mo), using ACS data with the four-fifths threshold convention from FTA Circular 4702.1B.
+GTFS·X has Title VI equity analysis built into the Planner plan ($299/mo or $2,988/yr), using ACS data with the four-fifths threshold convention from FTA Circular 4702.1B.
 It's not a one-to-one replacement for Remix's full equity workflow, but for most small-urban Title VI analyses it produces the same output.

-Try the GTFS·X editor at gtfsx.com — anonymous, no signup.
-Or book a 30-minute consult call to talk through whether self-serve fits your agency.
+Try the GTFS·X editor at gtfsx.com (anonymous, no signup).
+Or book a 30-minute demo to talk through whether self-serve fits your agency.